Last updated on February 11th, 2026 at 12:59 pm

 What Is the K-Factor in Sheet Metal Design?

-Choosing an accurate k-factor in SOLIDWORKS, rather than selecting a standard default such as 0.5, helps a sheet metal shop save time by enabling them to use your native CAD model.
-Otherwise, they would have to create a flat model of your formed part to ensure the proper dimensions.
-An accurate k-factor also facilitates tighter sheet metal bends.
+Choosing an accurate k-factor in SOLIDWORKS, rather than relying on a generic default such as 0.5, helps a sheet metal shop save time by enabling them to use your native CAD model and flat pattern with confidence.
+Otherwise, the shop may need to recreate a flat pattern or adjust bend allowances to ensure formed dimensions match the drawing.
+Accurate k-factor values also support more consistent bends when dimensions are sensitive.

 Download our FREE sheet metal bend gains chart to determine your K factor.